Blog Post

 Table of Contents

-After briefly touching on the topic: browser architecture in the last article, this article explains how a browser is structured, what it must be capable of, and how it is tested.
-Additionally, there is a brief overview of the latest versions of the browsers discussed in this article.
+After the topic of browser architecture was briefly touched upon in the last article, this article explains how a browser is structured, what it must be capable of, and how it is tested.
+Additionally, it provides a brief overview of the latest versions of the browsers discussed in this article.

 The browser is one of the most important software programs on a computer.
-It serves as the gateway to the internet.
-This increases the demands on a browser.
-The core goal of a browser is: information must be displayed quickly and securely.
+It serves as the access point to the internet.
+As a result, the demands on a browser are ever-increasing.
+The core function of a browser is: Information must be displayed quickly and securely.

 The following factors are crucial for users: